tedder/docs/src/content/reference/firmware.md

 ```

 {{#if photon}}
-When the Photon used with hidden or offline networks, the security cipher is also required.
+When the Photon is used with hidden or offline networks, the security cipher is also required.

 ```cpp